PlakarLabs/plakar/cmd/plakar/subcommands/man/docs/checksum.md

 *filepath*

-> One or more paths within the snapshot for which to compute or retrieve checksums.
+> One or more paths within the snapshot for which to compute or retrieve
+> checksums.

 # EXAMPLES

-To illustrate usage:

 Calculate the checksum of a file within a snapshot:

-> > plakar checksum abc123 /path/to/file.txt
+	plakar checksum abc123 /path/to/file.txt

 Retrieve the pre-recorded checksum for faster output:

-> > plakar checksum -fast abc123 /path/to/file.txt
+	plakar checksum -fast abc123 /path/to/file.txt

 # DIAGNOSTICS